 Track Change in excel is the function which allows user to give authority and permission to other people with whom we want to share the file.
 With the help of Track Change, we can allow other people to review or change or share ownership of the file we want.
-It does not work in the worksheet which consists of a table.
+It does not work in the worksheet, which consists of a table.
 To use track changes in such tables, we need to convert that table into Range by selecting the table from the Design menu tab.
-It is better to keep the file in a shared location so that people we can edit and save multiple times in the same location.
+It is better to keep the file in a shared location to edit and save it multiple times in the same location.

 The feature enables the user to track changes on the same sheet or list the changes on a separate sheet.